 Another option for oil pressure is to remove the cover plate right above the oil filter and then drill and tap it.
-This a great spot on the engine to get a really precise oil pressure reading.
+This is a great spot on the engine to get a really precise reading for the oil pressure gauge.

 Here is a picture of the cover removed from the engine.
 It’s just two bolts, and the gasket is reusable.

 In order to properly tap the unit (NPT threads are tapered), we remove a little bit of material from the protruding neck.

 Here, we drill through the blind hole of the cover plate with a 5/16” drill bit.

 Then, it is chased with a 1/8″ NPT pipe tap.
 We recommend not going further than half way with the tap, then check fitment of the sender as these are tapered threads.
 You do not want the sender to bottom out.
 The sender should thread in, leaving a couple of threads left over as it tightens up, being that the threads do the sealing.

 Now our sender screws right into place.
 If you still have the stock exhaust manifolds on the engine, clearance can be a problem and the unit will probably need to be remotely mounted.
 However, most aftermarket headers provide plenty of space.

 Here is the smaller Full Sweep Electric Pressure Sender installed in our new port.